Faris al-Zahrani: Life

-There is no clear date when Fares al-Zahrani became a militant wanted by the Saudi authorities.
-What is known is that he started writing under two identities online and after a series of deadly clashes between the Saudi government and Jihadis in 2003, a list of 26 suspected terrorists was released in November with Fares al-Zahrani on it.
+There is no clear date when Fares al-Zahrani became a terrorist wanted by the Saudi authorities.
+What is known is that he started writing under two identities online after a series of deadly clashes between the Saudi government and Jihadis in 2003.
+In November a list of 26 suspected terrorists was released with al-Zahrani's name on it.

 Fares al-Zahrani was active online under two names: al-Mutaharek and Abu Jandal al-Azadi (a pen name derived from his Azd tribal heritage that he digitally published some of his earlier books under).
 Among the message boards Fares was active in was Minbar al-Jihad wa-al-Tawhid, a popular message board dealing with Jihad-related issues.
-The same blog later interviewed him in the only known interview he's ever given.
+The same blog later interviewed him, in the only known interview he's ever given.